paragi/sphp/README.md

     sphp.overwriteWSPath='library.php';

-#### Notes
+### Notes
+The aim of this project is to serve PHP scripts with the best response time possible.
+Another important functionality is integration with websocket and access to the express servers session data.

-This project is about serving PHP scripts with the best response time possible.
-Favouring response timer over use of resources.
-This is achieved by pre-emptively spawning and loading of the PHP-CGI engine and holding it there, until needed.
+The responsetime is achieved by sacrificing considerations of resources and performance under load.
+This is implemented  by pre-emptively loading of the PHP-CGI engine and a user PHP script, typically including generic PHP library.
+The process is then put on hold until needed.

-Other requirement are the ability to:
-* use Websockets, served on the same port as the http server.
-* use php scripts to serve websocket requests.
-(But not handling the connection itself)
-* transfer session data from node drddion to php $_SESSION
-* access session data within a websocket request.

-#### Bugfixes
+### Bugfixes
+* 0.4.0 Updated to run with express v4 and ws v3
+        PHP output on standart-error are now send when closing. stderr now gets loged to console.error.
+        Changed 'binary' transfer mode to 'UTF-8' to acommodate browser changes Fixed race condition when termination with error.
+        Fixed websocket error, when not having a session id.
+        Fixed PHP_worker.php warning.
 * 0.3.15 Output to stderr is now returned last, and loged to server erro output.
 * 0.3.14 Added server session ID to session conInfo.session.sid = request.sessionID;